Buying a business in Costa Rica

 If you are looking for a sound investment, Costa Rica has a lot to offer.
 But you need to do your due diligence and take precautions.
 There are quite some common pitfalls you can avoid.
 Buying a business in Costa Rica that is already functioning might be the solution for you.

-Most businesses are run through a legally registered corporation.
+Any business should be managed formally through a legally registered corporation.
+Although, if the business is really small, you can do it as a PYME.
 Often, the first decision is whether to buy the corporation’s stock or to just purchase its assets and bring them into a new corporation.
 Buying the stock and take over the corporation and place of business might seem smart.
 By taking over a corporation you might also be buying some hidden liabilities not shown on the corporate books.

 Although you would not be personally responsible, your investment could be at risk.